Never heard of smishing? We've got info on what they are, what they look like and what to do if you get one.

 Claims that your account’s in danger

-Smishing messages usually tell you there’s an urgent issue with your account and that you need to act quickly or your account will be suspended or blocked.
-Scammers like to make you worry, hoping you’ll follow their instructions.
+Smishing messages usually tell you that there’s an urgent issue with your account.
+They’ll tell you that if you don’t act now, your account will be suspended or blocked.
+Fraudsters want to worry you and hope that you’ll follow their instructions.

-Another smishing example would be a message telling you ‘you’ve won something awesome’ or that you can get something for a bargain price, but only if you get in touch right away.
-With messages like this, our tip is that if it looks too good to be true, it probably is.
+With messages like this, our tip is – if it looks too good to be true, it probably is.

 What should you do if you get one?

-Getting a dodgy-looking message can be worrying but, just receiving the message won’t affect the security of your personal info or phone.
+Getting a suspicious message can be worrying.
+But just receiving one won’t affect the security of your personal info or phone.
 For the scam to work, you’d need to follow the instructions given in the message.

 Is it genuine?

 The easiest way to check is to ask the company the message is supposed to be from.
 They’ll let you know if it’s really from them or not.